Here's What the Candidates Said During Thursday's Dramatic Democratic Presidential Debate

 WILLIAMSON: It even has to do with environmental policies.

 HOLT: Thank you.
-Senator–Senator Bennet, a question for you do you want to keep a system that we have in place with Obama care and build on it?
+Senator–Senator Bennet, a question for you do you want to keep a system that we have in place with Obamacare and build on it?
 You mentioned that a moment ago.
 Is that enough to get us to universal coverage?

 BENNET: I believe that will get us the quickest way there and I bought the vice president was very moving about this and Mayor Pete as well.
 I had prostate cancer recently as you may know and that is why I was a little late getting in the race these same week my kid had her appendectomy out and I feel very strongly that families ought to be able to have this choice.
 I think that is what the American people want.
 I believe it will get us there quickly.
 There are millions of people in America that do not have health insurance today because they can’t–they are too wealthy.
 Wealthy?
 They make too much money to be on Medicaid, they can’t afford health insurance.
 When Senator Sanders says that Canada is single payer, there are 35 million people in Canada.
 There are 330 million people in the United States easily the number of people on a public option.
 It could easily be 35 million and for them it would be Medicare for all as mayor Buttigieg says but for others that want to keep it they should be able to keep it.
 And I think that will be the fastest way to get where we need to go.
 Also I will say Bernie is a very honest person.
 He has said over and over again unlike others that have supported this legislation over and over again that this will band making it illegal all insurance except cosmetic, except insurance for I guess that’s where plastic surgery.
 Everything else is banned under the Medicare for all proposal–